Event ID 34 — Supported Plug and Play Device Redirection

 |Product:||Windows Operating System|

 |Message:||Driver for device %1 failed to load.
 Timeout period has expired.|

 Remove and reconnect the device on the client computer

 To resolve this issue, remove the device from the client computer.
-Then try to reconnect the device in order for the Plug and Play Manager to try to load the device driver on the RD Session Host server within the timeout period.
+Then try to reconnect the device in order for the Plug and Play Manager to try to load the device driver on the terminal server within the timeout period.

-If the driver for the device cannot be loaded on the RD Session Host server, the user will not be able to redirect the device to the RD Session Host server.
+If the driver for the device cannot be loaded on the terminal server, the user will not be able to redirect the device to the terminal server.
 The user will still be able to use the device on the client computer.

 Note: The timeout period is fixed; it cannot be configured.
-Under normal circumstances, even an RD Session Host server with a moderately high CPU utilization should be able to load the device driver within the timeout period.
+Under normal circumstances, even a terminal server with a moderately high CPU utilization should be able to load the device driver within the timeout period.

 To verify that supported Plug and Play device redirection is working properly, use either of the following methods:

-Establish a remote session with the RD Session Host server and check that the redirected device is available and is functioning as expected.
+Establish a remote session with the terminal server and check that the redirected device is available and is functioning as expected.